wwiigf/ryan-cookbook/sides/cowboy-candy.md

 - Great on burgers, nachos, cream cheese and crackers, or straight from the jar
 - The syrup is baller AF - use it in cocktails or salad dressings
 - Will keep refrigerated for months
+- The original recipe has 2 cups of sugar, but that gets a bit too sweet

 ---